 Unlike many other blank check companies in which the initial shareholders agree to vote their Founder Shares in accordance with the majority of the votes cast by the public shareholders in connection with an initial business combination, CNAC's initial shareholders have agreed to vote their Founder Shares, as well as any public shares purchased during or after CNAC's initial public offering, in favor of the Transaction.
 CNAC's initial shareholders own approximately 21% of the outstanding ordinary shares.
-Accordingly, it is more likely that the necessary shareholders agreed to vote their Founder Shares in accordance with the majority of the votes cast by CNAC's initial shareholders.
+Accordingly, it is more likely that the necessary shareholder approval to complete the Transaction will be received than would be the case if CNAC's initial shareholders agreed to vote their Founder Shares in accordance with the majority of the votes cast by CNAC's public shareholders.